 Whether you’re an experienced revenue leader or in the early stages of launching your first channel partner program, you know this: sales is about access.
 That is, access to customers, partners, products, services, and growth.

 Channel partner programs are about exponential access.

 Your reach and results are amplified through new markets and increased mobility.

 Effectively executed, channel partner programs can accelerate your company’s lead generation and long-term growth.
-The problem is that launching and scaling a channel partner program can be complex.
+The problem is that building a channel partner program (then launching and scaling it) can be complex.
 From strategy and structure to training and growth, there are many moving parts and people to consider.
 Thankfully, there are best practices and powerfully simple actions to take as a busy sales leader or channel partner program manager.

 • Define Your Strategy and Structure

 Get the Ultimate Guide to Maximizing Channel Sales